 The quality and taste of your espresso can never rise above the quality of the beans you use.
-This was a lesson we took a while to understand and can really limit the flavour of the coffee you are making.
-Basically, just like everything else in life there are good coffee beans, bad coffee beans and a stack somewhere in the middle.
-It also may come as a surprise to some that any old coffee beans won’t do because different beans are roasted for different lengths of time (termed light roasted, medium roasted, and dark roasted) which impacts their flavour and which brewing method they are best suited for.
+This was a lesson we took a while to understand and can really limit the flavor of the coffee you are making.
+Basically, just like everything else in life, there are good coffee beans, bad coffee beans, and a stack somewhere in the middle.
+It also may come as a surprise to some that any old coffee beans won’t do because different beans are roasted for different lengths of time (termed light roasted, medium roasted, and dark roasted) which impacts their flavor and which brewing method they are best suited for.

 > The Grind

-For the espresso beginner there are basically two options when it comes to grinding coffee; you can either buy pre-ground beans or you can invest in a grinder and do it yourself.
+For the espresso beginner, there are basically two options when it comes to grinding coffee; you can either buy pre-ground beans or you can invest in a grinder and do it yourself.
 Having done both we actually think both are quite legitimate options provided they are done with quality beans.
-Buying a grinder does lead to a more flavoursome shot as much of the flavour and aroma of bean disappears shortly after being ground.
-However, to do this you really need a decent espresso burr grinder (which basically means a grinder that can make small enough adjustments to work for espresso) which can easily end up costing more than an entry level espresso machine!
+Buying a grinder does lead to a more flavorsome shot as much of the flavor and aroma of the bean disappears shortly after being ground.
+However, to do this you really need a decent espresso burr grinder (which basically means a grinder that can make small enough adjustments to work for espresso) which can easily end up costing more than an entry-level espresso machine!
 Also while this is ultimately the better option dialing in a grinder is not as easy as it looks, which means setting it up for a specific brewing method, is finicky and actually quite tricky.

 > The Machine

 We have already basically covered the different types of espresso machines.
-It is worth noting that when it comes to entry level machines it is great to buy them from companies who have a history in the coffee industry rather than generic brands.
-These more reputable companies include ones like De’Longhi, Breville, Rancilio and Gaggia.
+It is worth noting that when it comes to entry-level machines it is great to buy them from companies that have a history in the coffee industry rather than generic brands.
+These more reputable companies include ones like De’Longhi, Breville, Rancilio, and Gaggia.
 For more advice on buying a machine check out our article here.

 > The Skills

 A non-pressurized basket will simply have a bunch of holes that go right through so that the coffee extraction is governed exclusively by the grind and tamp of the home brewer, which is far less forgiving.
-Often one set of the baskets will be labelled but if not then the ones with more holes in the bottom are non-pressurized while the ones with a smaller amount of holes in the centre are pressurized.
+Often one set of baskets will be labeled but if not then the ones with more holes in the bottom are non-pressurized while the ones with a smaller amount of holes in the center are pressurized.